jcalew/covid19Dashboard/README.md

-# Covid-19 Tracker
+# Covid-19 Dashboard
-The Covid-19 Tracker is a simple dashboard that keeps track of Covid-19 confirmed cases, deaths, and trends using data from the European Centre for Disease Prevention and Control.
+The Covid-19 Dashboard is a simple dashboard that keeps track of Covid-19 confirmed cases, deaths, and trends using data from the European Centre for Disease Prevention and Control.

 ## Motivation
 I wanted to get more practice working with data and building dashboards.
-This dashboard is something that I use to stay informed on the current pandemic.
+This is something that I use to stay informed on the current pandemic.

 ## Libraries used
 ```